Alliance-Software/vitasite-docs/docs/page.md

 Click on the properties button to edit the properties of a page.
 The properties of a page are simply pieces of information about the page, like its name and its position within the site.

 ![Figure 6](img/pages_figure_6.png)

-_Figure 6_
+*Figure 6*

-The properties page is shown in Figure 6.
+The properties page is shown in **Figure 6**.
 Changes made to page properties do not take effect until the “Save” button is clicked at the bottom of the page.
 Each of the fields is described below.

 * **Page Link Name** – The page link name is used to identify the page in the administrative tools, and for any navigational links VitaSite creates to help your users find this page (such as the left navigation bar or in the breadcrumbs trail).
 This name should be descriptive, but short.
 * **Page Title** – The page title defines what shows up at the top of the user’s browser window when they visit this page.
 This title should be consistent with the Page Link Name, but can be longer.